dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 # AWS Serverless: Continuous ML Pipeline
 Author: [Dylan Tong](mailto:dylatong@amazon.com)

 This is a framework for continuous machine learning pipeline automation on AWS.
-It provides an out-of-the-box integration of AWS serverless components and builds on top of the capabilities provided by services like CodePipeline and the Step Functions Data Science SDK.
+It provides an out-of-the-box integration of AWS serverless components and builds on top of the capabilities provided by services like [AWS CodePipeline](https://aws.amazon.com/codepipeline/) and the [AWS Step Functions](https://aws.amazon.com/step-functions/) [Data Science SDK](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-python-sdk.html).
 The framework is designed to be extensible and facilitate a low-code approach to ML pipeline automation.

 The solution can be automatically deployed into your account using [CloudFormation](https://aws.amazon.com/cloudformation/).
 Quick-start instructions are provided below.
 The solution can be deployed and a working example can be launched with just a few steps.

 ### What does it do?

-The following diagram is the logical archictecture of the solution.
+The following diagram is the logical architecture of the solution.

 ![architecture](/images/logical-architecture.png)